aquí para ver información en español.

 agencies to have an opportunity to ask questions on the scope of

 the EIR/EIS, the CPUC held 4 scoping meetings in the project area

 Public Scoping Report.
-The CPUC has prepared a Public
+The CPUC and BLM have prepared Public

-the scoping meetings, as well as the written comments submitted
+comments from the scoping meetings, as well as the written documents

-in response to the NOP and NOI.
-These reports will serve as information
+submitted in response to the NOP and NOI.
+These reports will serve

-sources to the CPUC and BLM in their determination of the range
+as information sources to the CPUC and BLM in their determination

-of issues and alternatives to be addressed in the Draft EIR/EIS.
+of the range of issues and alternatives to be addressed in the Draft

 Data Requests.
 The CPUC and BLM have identified information